Lichenostomus melanops cassidix

 First reintroduction of captive bred birds back into the wild occurs at Yellingbo.
 It was unsuccessful but much was learnt.

-Helmeted Honeyeaters go on display at the Healesville Sanctuary.
-The wild population increases to 90-100 birds with 15 potential breeding pairs in the captive group at Healesville Sanctuary.
+Helmeted Honeyeaters go on public display at Healesville Sanctuary.
+The captive breeding program remains off display.
+The wild population at Yellingbo increases to 90-100 birds with 15 potential breeding pairs in the captive group at Healesville Sanctuary.

 The first reintroduction of captive bred birds into former habitat occurs at Tonimbuk within Bunyip State Park.